 How Long Do You Typically Spend In the Sun?

 The next step is to decide how much coverage you need.
 Any self-respecting sun shirt will cover your arms and torso, but some go the extra mile by including features like a hood, pop-able collar, and thumb loops to keep your hands covered.
 Hoodies offer more comprehensive coverage, including protection for your head, ears, and neck (provided you wear the hood), but have a closer cut and a stretchy, relaxed fit that may be too casual for some settings.
-Button-down options tend to feel more functional, with more pockets and venting options, but they don't have hoods, meaning you're missing out on key sun protection for your ears and head.
+Button-down options tend to feel more functional, with more pockets and venting options, but they don't usually have hoods, meaning you're missing out on key sun protection for your ears and head.
 If you're set on a hoodless option, we recommend pairing it with a sun hat.

 The NRS Silkweight Hoodie has standard thumb loops, but also has an additional layered opening so you can check your watch without pulling up your sleeve.
 Credit: Maggie Nichols